If you’re reading this, I’ve inevitably caught your attention and my headline “worked.”

 For starters, words on a page are more than just descriptors.
 Copywriting is the cornerstone of effective marketing.

-Words have the power to compel a person to action.
+The right choice of words have the power to compel a person to action.

 When you use your words effectively, prospects are converted into customers, who will continue to come back and bring their friends.